 The real solution, therefore, is to install a material that doesn’t have a tendency to melt, particularly if you live in a cold climate where the houses are close enough together to cause this issue.
 So while most people are aware of the fact that vinyl makes a poor choice for hot climates, homeowners in the north may want to consider truly low-maintenance options for their homes, like fiber cement siding, instead.

 A Truly Durable Alternative

 No matter how hot it gets outside, or how much your neighbor’s windows reflect the sun, the fact remains that fiber cement siding doesn’t melt.
-That’s because fiber cement isn’t a type of plastic; it’s a blend of cellulose fiber, Portland cement, glass, sand, and silica which also doesn’t burn, peel, crack, break, or require a lot of expensive upkeep or maintenance.
-This means that no matter what climate you live in, you can trust that your fiber cement siding will continue to look good year after year for as long as you own your home.
+That’s because fiber cement isn’t a type of plastic; it’s a blend of cement, wood fiber and other additives which produce a siding that has the beauty of wood and the durability of cement..
+This means that no matter what climate you live in, you can trust that fiber cement siding will continue to look good year after year for as long as you own your home.

 Make the Right Choice

 Siding is one of the most important parts of your home, protecting it from the elements and increasing your home’s curb appeal.
 Don’t take chances with such an important part of your home’s appearance and integrity; choose a truly durable covering for your home instead.